GUIDE | RETURNING TO WORK

 With added commutes, mandatory in-office policies, and less flexibility in working hours, many employees will be forced to reevaluate their employment.
 The loss of time and flexibility will affect how many manage their loved one’s care- from transportation to and from doctor’s appointments, staying on top of medications, daily care tasks like eating and bathing, etc., as well as their ability to focus and be productive at work.

 The pandemic proved that employees are not only capable of working remotely and with increased flexibility, but actually show increased productivity and performance levels.
 To build workplaces that encourage true employee engagement and satisfaction, we must rethink and redefine “work”, to focus more on output vs environment.

 That being said, of course there are limitations and boundaries on what that might look like for your organization.
-Here are two strategies I have seen be successful both for employers and employees alike – especially as I continue to work through my own parenting and caregiving journeys.
+Here are two strategies we have seen be successful both for employers and employees alike.

 Implement “core hours”: This is a pre-set window of time that employees are expected to be online, accessible, and working.
 Outside of this window (which is typical 4-5 hours of the day), employees should feel free to make up the rest of their work at a time that complements their other obligations – school pickups, soccer practice, doctor’s appointments, hospital visiting hours, etc. By setting agreed upon windows, every team member knows when they can and should expect to be online.

 Flexible days: If you do opt for a return to the office, consider keeping Work-From-Home days, so employees have some remaining flexibility while also spending time in the office.
 Hybrid work has proven to be effective and inclusive, and actually more flexible than full WFH policies.
 Many employees with care situations at home are not able to focus, and look forward to a change in environment.